-One of our key recommendations was for the government to establish a University Enterprise Zone (UEZ) in every university in the UK.
-UEZs are a pre-existing programme which, as will be outlined below, have been evaluated by government to provide excellent return on investment, especially in left-behind areas.
+UEZs are a pre-existing programme which have been evaluated by the government to provide excellent return on investment, especially in left-behind areas.

 Why now?

 In his Autumn Statement, Chancellor Jeremy Hunt announced that he would 'change [the government's] focus on investment zones, which will now focus on leveraging our research strengths by being centred on universities in left behind areas to help build clusters for our new growth industries.'